-In accordance with IFRS 9 Financial Instruments, as the subsidiary undertakings cannot repay the loans at the reporting date, the Directors have made an assessment of expected credit losses.
-Having considered multiple scenarios on the manner, timing, quantum and probability of recovery on the receivables, a cumulative lifetime ECL of £46.8 million has been recognised at 31 December 2023 (2022: £49.3 million), resulting in a reversal credit of £2.5 million.
+In accordance with IFRS 9 Financial Instruments, as the subsidiary undertakings cannot repay the loans at the reporting date, the Directors have made an assessment of expected credit losses ('ECL').
+Having considered multiple scenarios on the manner, timing, quantum and probability of recovery on the receivables, cumulative lifetime ECL of £36.7 million have been recognised at 31 December 2024 (2023: £46.8 million), resulting in a reversal credit of £10.1 million (2023: £2.5 million).